Orasund/Orasund.github.io/_posts/2022-10-06-functional-design-patterns.md

 # Monad

-A monad is a fancy word for a data structure where the following function can be implemented:
+A monad is a fancy word for a data structure with an `andThen` function:

 ```
-empty : Monad a

-map : (a -> b) -> Monad a -> Monad b

 andThen : (a -> Monad b) -> Monad a -> Monad b
 ```

-(Side-note: Without the andThen function, it would just be a (endo-)Functor)

-If you want to very fancy, you would say: "The Monad is a monoid in the category of (endo-)Functors".
-But with that you aren't really providing any additional insights.
+If you want to very fancy, you would say:

+> The Monad is a monoid in the category of (endo-)Functors.

+But for starters its enough to know that its main feature is the `andThen` function.

 An example for a monad would be a list (andThen = flatMap).

-Optional is not a monad, because None will break the algebraic completeness of the monoid.

 Main use for Monads is doing effects.
 Famous monads are: Reader monad, writer monad,IO monad(Reader + Writer), lense monad